 The pandemic has accelerated changes in the workplace.
-A flurry of modifications such as remote working and virtual training have transformed the office.
-2021 will usher in a new office that is not limited by walls and cubicles.
+A flurry of modifications such as remote working and virtual training has transformed the office.
+2022 will usher in a new office that is not limited by walls and cubicles.
 How we work, where we work, and the technologies we use to stay connected will change forever.

 Here are the top HR trends to watch out for in 2022 and beyond:

 Trend 1 – Hybrid Work Culture

 While the physical office will not go extinct post the pandemic, its footprint will be changed forever.
 In a PwC Remote Work Survey, 73 percent of employees indicated they want to work remotely at least two days a week, even once COVID-19 is no longer a concern.
 Younger workers, in particular, miss the social aspect of a physical office.
 In a Harris Poll and CBRE survey of 1,000 office workers, 33 percent miss in-person meetings and collaboration.

 What emerged is a hybrid office, one that combines a corporate headquarter, with home and satellite offices so workers can decide where to work, based on the activity they are doing.

 Regular offices will come with add-on solutions such as co-working spaces and hotel rooms closer to where people live.
 The home office will see a re-vamp and get a makeover.
 In places with easy commutes, more workers will go to the office, but in cities with long commutes, satellite offices and home offices will be the preferred way to work.

 Hybridity will also enter the workforce, as it will become more and more inclusive.
 The business case for diversity and inclusion is stronger than ever as McKinsey research shows that the most diverse companies are likely to outperform less diverse peers.